kassyuz/export-gh-issues-to-csv/README.md

-# Export repo issues to CSV
+# Export issues from Github Issues to JIRA Cloud

-Exports issues from a list of repositories to individual CSV files.
-Uses OAuth authentication (Github token) to retrieve issues from a repository that username has access to.
+Exports issues from Github Issues directly to JIRA Cloud projects.
+Uses OAuth authentication (Github token) to retrieve issues from a Github repository that username has access to.
 Supports Github API v3.

-## Fork
+## Fork and based
 Forked from: [unbracketed/export_repo_issues_to_csv.py](https://gist.github.com/unbracketed/3380407)

-## Usage

 ### Requeriments
 - Python 2.7